vero-code/ethno-lens-ai/README.md

 - 🏢 **Business type context** — Adding a "Business Type" field improves AI accuracy by providing cultural context for specific industries.

+- 💬 **Follow-up chat with AI** — Ask clarification questions right after the analysis to refine your design choices.

+- 🖼️ **Image analysis** — Upload images directly for comprehensive cultural and ethical assessment.

 ## Tools

 This project has been created with _@adobe/create-ccweb-add-on_.